-A simple heuristic to make significant progress in any area of your life: spend more time thinking about important decisions and less time thinking about unimportant ones.
-If you spend more than 30 seconds thinking about questions like “What am I going to wear?” or “What am I going to eat?” every single day, something isn’t right.
+A simple heuristic to make significant progress in any area of life: spend more time thinking about important decisions and less time thinking about unimportant ones.
+If I spend more than 30 seconds thinking about questions like “What am I going to wear?” or “What am I going to eat?” every single day, something isn’t right.

 You’ll save yourself a lot of time and mental energy if you make a list of 5-10 clothing combinations that you can pull out of your closet at any given moment.
 If something is in the laundry basket, no problem, you have other combos ready.
 Obama was a master at this.

 Figure out tomorrow’s to-do list before going to bed, so you won’t waste time thinking “What should I do today?”
 For example, I write tomorrow’s most important work-related tasks on a post-it and stick it on my desk when I go home.
-I also have a list of articles in my smartphone that I want to read on the commute to/from work.
+I also have a list of articles on my smartphone that I want to read on the commute to/from work.
 I eat the same breakfast every day.